wa1tnr/agonLight2-aa/doc/notes.md

 ### This is local work and is not part of the official guidance in any way. ;)

+#### Wed 25 Oct 18:50:52 UTC 2023

+  Very simple system bring-up - worked first try.

+  * fatfs was shown as vfat in blkid - no change made - used factory format*

+  * copied as described in the PDF AgonLight2-user-manual.pdf from the OLIMEX github.

+  * (real-hardware) boot messages say
+      Agon Quark VDP Version 1.03
+      Agon Quark MOS Version 1.03

+  * say who the vendor was for the USB adaptor to write an SD card ;)

 #### Wed 25 Oct 18:12:37 UTC 2023

   Alright.
 Let's do it the hard way. ;)